CYing18/CYing18.github.io/_pages/about.md

  Welcome to contact me via email at cying2023@stu.xmu.edu.cn.

 # 🔥 News
-- *2024.10*: &nbsp; Thrilled to announce our latest work **SlideChat**, the first vision-language assistant capable of understanding gigapixel whole-slide images.
 - *2024.06*: &nbsp; One paper was accepted by **Cell Reports Methods**.
 - *2024.02*: &nbsp; One paper was accepted by **CVPR2024**.
 - *2023.05*: &nbsp; One paper was accepted by **Neural Networks**.